edespino/cloudberry-site/docs/sql-stmts/create-server.md

 **`mpp_execute { 'coordinator' | 'any' | 'all segments' }`**

-A Cloudberry Database-specific option that identifies the host from which the foreign-data wrapper reads or writes data:
+A Apache Cloudberry-specific option that identifies the host from which the foreign-data wrapper reads or writes data:

 - `coordinator` (the default)—Read or write data from the coordinator host.
 - `any`—Read data from either the coordinator host or any one segment, depending on which path costs less.
 - `all segments`—Read or write data from all segments.
 To support this option value, the foreign-data wrapper should have a policy that matches the segments to data.

-> **Note** Cloudberry Database supports parallel writes to foreign tables only when you set `mpp_execute 'all segments'`.
+> **Note** Apache Cloudberry supports parallel writes to foreign tables only when you set `mpp_execute 'all segments'`.

 Support for the foreign server `mpp_execute` option, and the specific modes, is foreign-data wrapper-specific.